Our Collections

 The Victorian Kitchen

 The huge cast iron range came from the local foundry in Duke Street.
-Meals were cooked on it for up to 60 boarders as well as the Headmaster’s household.
+Meals were cooked on it for up to 60 boarders at the School as well as for the Headmaster’s household.
 The kitchen, with its farmhouse table and built-in dresser, is equipped with the tools, pots, dishes, moulds and cutlery necessary for a large Victorian establishment.

 Cooking pots on the range in the Victorian Kitchen